devsubramanian/devsubramanian.github.io/_pages/about.md

   - /about.html
 ---

-I'm Dev, a Ph.D. candidate in [David Smith's][https://blogs.cornell.edu/davidsmithlab/] lab of Neurobiology of Learning and Memory at Cornell University.
+I'm Dev, a Ph.D. candidate in [David Smith's][lab_website] lab of Neurobiology of Learning and Memory at Cornell University.

 My research